fierytree/t2v/README.md

-# this is the code of deep generative model final project
+# MV-Diffusion
-Please follow the mcvd[https://github.com/voletiv/mcvd-pytorch] and vidm[https://github.com/MKFMIKU/VIDM] to prepare the environment.
+This is the code of deep generative model final project Please follow the mcvd[https://github.com/voletiv/mcvd-pytorch] and vidm[https://github.com/MKFMIKU/VIDM] to prepare the environment.